shanec-/generator-nullfactory-xrm/README.md

 ## Post Installation Setup

-Start off by updating the packages for the `Nullfactory.Xrm.Tooling` project.
-Open up the `Package Manager Console` in Visual Studio and execute the following command:
+Start off by running the `_RunFirst.ps1` powershell script located in the generated root folder.
+This script would restore and update the packages used by the `Nullfactory.Xrm.Tooling`

 ```
-Update-Package -reinstall -Project Nullfactory.Xrm.Tooling
+.\_RunFirst.ps1
 ```

 Next, if you opted to add either a plugin or workflow project, ensure that the assembly is signed with a new key.